stelligent/config-lint/docs/terraform.md

 ### Categories

 The default category for resources that can be linter is "resource", which covers the most common use case.
-This is for things like aws_instances, or s3_buckets, etc. But there are some additional categories available for Terraform linting.
-The current list of supported categories is:
+This is for things like aws_instances, or s3_buckets, etc. But all other block types are available for Terraform linting.

-* resource
 * data
+* locals
+* module
+* output
 * provider
+* resource
+* terraform
-* module
+* variable

 ### Rule Structure